stonepros/stone/doc/rados/operations/add-or-rm-mons.rst

 Adding Monitors
 ===============

-Ceph monitors are lightweight processes that are the single source of truth for the cluster map.
+Stone monitors are lightweight processes that are the single source of truth for the cluster map.
 You can run a cluster with 1 monitor but we recommend at least 3 for a production cluster.
-Ceph monitors use a variation of the `Paxos`_ algorithm to establish consensus about maps and other critical information across the cluster.
-Due to the nature of Paxos, Ceph requires a majority of monitors to be active to establish a quorum (thus establishing consensus).
+Stone monitors use a variation of the `Paxos`_ algorithm to establish consensus about maps and other critical information across the cluster.
+Due to the nature of Paxos, Stone requires a majority of monitors to be active to establish a quorum (thus establishing consensus).